0x4248/MCSS/README.md

 ## Examples of tags

 Lets say we have 5 wav files that have different audio on them.
 We can add tags to better identify them and configure them for the application that we are using.
-Lets say the program has a option where you can add echo to a track and we want to put it on to chanel 3.
+Lets say the program has a option where you can add echo to a track and we want to put it on to channel 3.
 We can add a tag to the channel and then use the tag to add the echo effect to the channel like this:

 ```
-[["name=chanel1"], ["name=chanel2"], ["name=chanel3", "echo=true"], ["name=chanel4"], ["name=chanel5"]]
+[["name=channel1"], ["name=channel2"], ["name=channel3", "echo=true"], ["name=channel4"], ["name=channel5"]]
 ```

 Adding tags is optional to leave a `.mcss` file tags blank just put